 2. Capacity: Local public policy and institutional policy is often developed by groups and coalitions whose members are unpaid volunteers or by those taking on the work on top of their formal accountabilities at work.
 This has implications for the capacity of those involved:

 ~ Knowledge & Skill- Often, clinicians and other practitioners who develop and implement programs are not “policy people,” and don’t have a high level of knowledge or skills related to developing local public policy and/or institutional policy.

 ~ Dedicated Time- Despite the potential effectiveness of learning collaboratives, MHCU staff have repeatedly heard that allocating dedicated time for participation is a challenge.
 Dedicating time to conduct targeted policy research and scans is also challenge for groups and coalitions.

 The Policy Learning Lab pilot converted these challenges into opportunities by using a short-term (4 month) process to increase knowledge and skills of members and to provide teams with targeted policy tools (such as research and scans).
 These skills and tools are intended to accelerate the development of evidence-informed local public policy strategies and/or institutional policy strategies to target upstream causes of disease and disparities.

-Topics for Policy Learning Labs (root causes of asthma and food insecurity) were chosen based on the input of health systems already associated with MHCU and were intended to fill a white space in the field.
+Topics for Policy Learning Lab (root causes of asthma and food insecurity) were chosen based on the input of health systems already associated with MHCU and were intended to fill a white space in the field.
 Our 2017 pilot involved seventeen teams: five in the Policy Learning Lab focused on root causes of asthma and twelve in the Policy Learning Lab focused on food insecurity (broken into two groups with six teams per group).
 Each team consisted of a health care organization plus an entity from at least one other sector.
+In 2018, we continued the work with five teams focused on food insecurity.
 (Scroll down for a list of teams in each Lab.)

 - Washington, District of Columbia